 - Square Team Management: Square already comes with basic Team Management, but to add advanced user permissions and analytics, you’ll need to purchase Square Team Management Plus.
 This service costs $35/month per location.

 - Square Payroll: You can add Square Payroll for contractors for $5/month per contractor.
 Square Payroll for W-2 employees costs $29/month plus $5/month per employee.
 Contact Square for more details regarding each payroll option.

 - Square Appointments: Your free Square account comes with an appointments feature for you, the individual owner.
 Adding appointments for your team starts at $50/month.
 Read our full Square Appointments review to learn more.

 - Square Marketing: Square Marketing is an incredibly cool service that allows you to create email campaigns, newsletters, event invitations, group discounts, birthday rewards, and more.
 Square Marketing starts at $15/month for 500 customers.

-- Square Hardware: Square also sells card hardware like mobile card readers, registers, and stand, which are the products that made this company in the first place.
+- Square Hardware: Square also sells card hardware, such as mobile card readers, registers, and stands, which are the products that made this company in the first place.
 Visit Square’s website for product information and pricing details.

 Cloud-Based Or Locally-Installed

 Square Invoices is cloud-based, so no downloads or installation is required.